New Club Setup

 - Member Dashboard - Review the seeded member landing page.

-- Member Profile - Review the separate self-service page members use to update their information.
+- Member Profile - Review the self-service page members use to update their information.

-- Roster - Understand the seeded member directory page.
+- Roster - The seeded member directory page.

-- Board Positions - Define board offices and later assign members to those positions.
+- Board Positions - Define board offices and assign members.

 - Set Up Clubistry Payments - Enable Stripe-backed online payments.

-- Use Your Own Domain / Taking Your Site Live - Review domain go-live guidance.
+- Use Your Own Domain / Taking Your Site Live - Domain go-live guidance.